How To Write a Good CV

 This happens more often than you realize … You’ve spent hours updating your CV and it’s finally ready to send out.
 Just double-check that your address, email, and phone numbers are up-to-date and correct, arguably some of the most important bits of information on a CV.
 It’s surprising how many people overlook this and could potentially miss out on a great job opportunity simply because a recruiter or employer cannot get in touch with them.

-To embellish/exaggerate or tell white lies is not on.
+To embellish/exaggerate or tell white lies is unacceptable.
 A recruiter or employer may catch you out and it’s not worth the trouble.
 Finding a job can be a job in itself but honesty is always the best policy.

 When writing & describing your story for a potential employer it’s often tempting to exaggerate a little.
 A bit of extra information here and a bit of extra information there.
 It all makes you look better, right?